 But it is also part of our instinct for inventiveness to use myth, legend, hearsay, half-truths, and fictions.
 We use these imagination devices like screwdrivers and hammers, tools for reconstructing the world as we want it.
 Often the imagined past just seems to be a better tool than truth for changing ‘what is’ into ‘what could be’.
 But our imaginations can get the better of us; they can be put to dangerous work.

 Some of our fictions we tell ourselves about the past are like Frankenstein’s monster — difficult to control once brought to life.
 Some of them are more like cancers, viruses, or venomous bites — deadly from the very first.
-I won’t often go down this path because it can get awfully painful, and because evidence of the potency of human perversion, the weight of villainy and perversion, is all too abundant.
+I won’t often go down this path because it can get awfully painful, and because evidence of the human penchant for perversity is all too abundant and the weight of villany and violence upon us can be heavy.
 Instead, the little tales told here will look for the in-between spaces, where we just get happily or heedlessly lost in our imaginations until someone, like me, says “wait a minute, let’s think about this….”

 So, instead of a history blog, this is a place for posts and comments about what the imagined past is, how it gets inside of us, and how it moves us to do things.